WeblateOrg/weblate/docs/admin/install.rst

 .. versionadded:: 3.2

-Weblate uses Celery to process background tasks.
+Weblate uses Celery to execute regular and background tasks.
+You are supposed to run a Celery service that will execute these.
+For example, it is responsible for handling following operations (this list is not complete):

+* Receiving webhooks from external services (see :ref:`hooks`).
+* Runing regular maintenance tasks such as backups, cleanups, daily add-ons, or updates (see :ref:`backup`, :ref:`BACKGROUND_TASKS`, :ref:`addons`).
+* Running :ref:`auto-translation`.
+* Sending digest notifications.
+* Offloading expensive operations from wsgi process.
+* Commiting pending changes (see :ref:`lazy-commit`).

 A typical setup using Redis as a backend looks like this:

 .. code-block:: python